 Fortunately for history, she wrote about her experiences in letters to her family.
 The Massachusetts Sabbath School Society in 1856 published her account of her travels.

 Lydia Stetson was born on May 10, 1786, the daughter of Levi and Mary Stetson, in Boston.
 She married Josiah Bacon in the early spring of 1807.
 They had known each other since childhood.
 Just after their marriage he joined the Army of the United States as a lieutenant and quartermaster of the 4th Regiment of the U.S. Infantry.

 They left in May 1811, sailing through Delaware Bay to Philadelphia.
 From there, it took 10 days by stagecoach (the soldiers marched) to reach Pittsburgh.
 All told, the journey took 38 days.

 She didn’t have long to enjoy it.
-In July, they were ordered to Newport, Ky., on the Ohio River.
-That meant a keelboat ride.
+In July, they were ordered to Kentucky.

 She marveled at a large flour mill run by STEAM.
 “The flour being carried by this means through all its different grades until it is snugly packed in the barrel!”

 She saw the first cut glass in the country.
 She also saw the village’s first river steamboat launched and wished for a ride on it.